c-koster/rikert-bowl-signup/README.md

 <last>
 <email>
 <id>
-(YYYY-MM-DD) - optionally pick another date
+<YYYY-MM-DD> - optionally pick a date
 <isBowl> - boolean value if you want to signup for the bowl or rikert

 xoxo happy skiing